signalfx/signalfx-agent/docs/monitors/mongodb-atlas.md

 ## Overview

+This monitor enables the monitoring of Atlas clusters by scraping the [monitoring and logs](https://docs.atlas.mongodb.com/reference/api/monitoring-and-logs/)
-This mongodb-atlas monitor scrapes metric measurements of MongoDB processes in Atlas.
-The monitor translates the metric measurements to SignalFx metric datapoints and forwards them SignalFx.
-The original Atlas metric names are included in the metric descriptions.
+REST API endpoints for metric measurements of MongoDB processes.
+Atlas groups the monitoring API resources into process, disk and database measurements.
+This monitor collects process and disk measurements.
+This is inline with other monitoring services.
+The measurements are renamed but the original names are included in the metric descriptions.

-Although this monitor can be configured to fetch metric measurements at rates measured in seconds, the finest measurement granularity allowed by Atlas is 1 minute.
-Thus multiple requests withing a 1 minute window will return the same metric values.
-This monitor fetches metric measurements using the finest allowed granularity of 1 minute and over a period of 1 minute.
-This results in only one metric datapoint per measurement per request.
+This monitor fetches metric measurements using the finest allowed granularity of 1 minute over a period of 1 minute resulting in 1 metric datapoint per measurement.

 Below is an excerpt of the agent configuration yaml showing the minimal required fields.
 ```